icarus-consulting/Yaapii.Xambly/README.md

 `PUSH` and `POP` directives saves current DOM position to stack and restores it from there.

-Let's say you start your Xembly manipulations from a place in DOM, which location is not determined for you.
+Let's say you start your Xambly manipulations from a place in DOM, which location is not determined for you.
 After your manipulations are done, you want to get back to exactly the same place.
 You should use `PUSH` to save your current location and `POP` to restore it